Moyamoya disease: Treatment

 The EDAS (encephaloduroarteriosynangiosis) procedure is a synangiosis procedure that requires dissection of a scalp artery over a course of several centimeters and then making a small temporary opening in the skull directly beneath the artery.
-The artery is then sutured to a branch of the middle cerebral artery on the surface of the brain and the bone is replaced.
+The artery is then sutured to a branch of the middle cerebral artery on the surface of the brain, and the bone is replaced.

-In the EMS (encephalomyosynangiosis) procedure, the temporalis muscle, which is located in the temple region of the forehead, is dissected and through an opening in the skull placed onto the surface of the brain.
+In the EMS (encephalomyosynangiosis) procedure, the temporalis muscle, which is located in the temple region of the forehead, is dissected and, through an opening in the skull, placed onto the surface of the brain.

-In the multiple burr holes procedure, multiple small holes (burr holes) are placed in the skull to allow for growth of new vessels into the brain from the scalp.
+In the multiple burr holes procedure, multiple small holes (burr holes) are placed in the skull to allow for the growth of new vessels into the brain from the scalp.